History of the United States (1991–2016): Energy issues

 After 1970 the U.S. began importing oil, as consumption kept rising and the nation's oil fields became less productive.
 Throughout the 1990s the world price of crude oil ranged between $10 and $40, and the average price at the pump did not exceed $1.40.
 Oil prices tripled after 2002, peaking at $147 in July 2008, about $4 a gallon; the price has continued to fluctuate widely.
 The theme of "energy independence" led to legislation mandating more fuel efficient autos—even electric vehicles—and more efficient use of energy, ranging from insulation to new light bulbs.
 Even worse than the high price, was the fear of shortages.
-Many proposals and pilot projects for replacement energy sources, from ethanol to wind power and solar power were discussed and, indeed, funded by Congress after 2000.
+A number of proposals and pilot projects for replacement energy sources, from ethanol to wind power and solar power were discussed and, indeed, funded by Congress after 2000.
 In the economic stimulus package signed by President Obama in early 2009, billions of dollars were allocated for research and development of new energy sources.

 While public attention focused on supplies from the Middle East, the main source was Canada.
 After 2007, new methods of extraction opened up vast new deposits of oil in the Bakken Formation in North Dakota and Montana.
 As much as two trillion dollars' worth of natural gas is potentially available in the Marcellus Formation deposits located in the historic 19th-century oil fields in Appalachia, stretching from West Virginia through Pennsylvania into western New York.
 However, there is sharp debate underway regarding the environmental impact on the region's fresh water supply.
 The question of drilling in the Arctic National Wildlife Refuge (ANWR) was highly controversial, as Republican proposals were blocked by the Democrats in Congress.
 Republicans in 2008 were campaigning for more offshore drilling, with the slogan "drill, baby, drill", but the 2010 Gulf oil spill put all new drilling on hold.